The Story of the Monument

 This initiative can serve as a resource for North Carolina’s Holocaust Education Act, which requires the State Board of Education to include instruction of the Holocaust and genocide.
 Situated near cultural and educational institutions and in the heart of downtown, the monument will offer visual tools for scholars and Holocaust educators.

 We are proud that the site of this monument will be in Greensboro, a city that recognizes the diversity of our community and is committed to using the Arts as a vehicle to educate and unite in the pursuit of social justice.

 A Bronze Monument

-Carolina Bronze Sculpture, the East coast’s premier art foundry, located close to Greensboro in Seagrove, NC, will be working with Victoria in the bronze fabrication of the maquette.
+Carolina Bronze Sculpture, the East coast’s premier art foundry, located close to Greensboro in Seagrove, N.C., worked with Victoria on the bronze fabrication of the maquette.